Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Decentralized Sequential Estimation

-In this section, we propose an efficient scheme based on level-triggered sampling to implement the conditional sequential estimator in a decentralized way.
-Consider a network of $K$ distributed sensors and a fusion center (FC) which is responsible for computing the stopping time and the estimate.
-In practice, due to the stringent bandwidth and energy constraints, sensors should \emph{infrequently} convey \emph{low-rate} information to the FC, which is the main concern in the design of a decentralized sequential estimator.
+In this section, we propose a computation- and energy-efficient decentralized estimator based on the optimum conditional sequential estimator and level-triggered sampling.
+Consider a network of $K$ distributed sensors and a fusion center (FC) which is responsible for determining the stopping time and computing the estimator.
+In practice, due to the stringent energy constraints, sensors must \emph{infrequently} convey \emph{low-rate} information to the FC, which is the main concern in the design of a decentralized sequential estimator.